sorbay/sorbay-documentation/docs/en/profile.md

 Open your Authenticator app on your iOS or Android device, and scan the QR code.
 This will create a new entry in your Authenticator app under the label "sorbay".
-Then continue to the next dialogue, where you will have to enter the code currently displayed in the Authenticator app, to confirm that the QR code was correctly processed:
+Then continue to the next dialog, where you will have to enter the code currently displayed in the Authenticator app, to confirm that the QR code was correctly processed:

 <img style="margin-left: 80px; width: 55%; border: 1px; border-style: solid; border-color: lightgray" src="../img/profile_totp_verification_code.png">

-Finally, another dialogue will provide a download for backup recovery codes, that you can use to recover your account in case your iOS or Android device gets lost, stolen or damaged, and you cannot use the Authenticator app anymore.
+Finally, another dialog will provide a download for backup recovery codes, that you can use to recover your account in case your iOS or Android device gets lost, stolen or damaged, and you cannot use the Authenticator app anymore.